[Remote] External Contractor - Mentor role for Data Product Manager track at Udacity

 • At least 7 years of industry experience or a master’s degree in the relevant field

-• Experience teaching technical concepts and public speaking
+• Experience teaching technical concepts and public speaking, organizing technical talks, or webinars

-• Positive character, trusted by students
+• Positive character, trusted by the students, creating emotional ties in the group

 Responsibilities